 Midnight (balanced THC: CBD): 27.5% responded that Midnight was most helpful in treating their anxiety

 - Avidekel™ (high CBD): 21.7% responded that Avidekel was most helpful in treating their anxiety

 New Aurora publication

-In a study published this month in Frontiers of Public Health, the analysis of MedReleaf patient survey data showed that patients who reported using cannabis to treat their anxiety experienced significant improvements in their overall quality of life after 6 weeks of treatment.7
+In a study published in Frontiers of Public Health, the analysis of MedReleaf patient survey data showed that patients who reported using cannabis to treat their anxiety experienced significant improvements in their overall quality of life after six weeks of treatment7.

 At Aurora®, we always stay up to date on the latest scientific research surrounding the effectiveness of medical cannabis.
 We hope this information has been helpful to you in making the most well-informed decisions for your health and wellness.